0015/New-Plant-Pots/README.md

-# Project Description: Smart Planter with ChatGPT Integration
+# Smart Planter with ChatGPT Integration

 The Smart Planter with ChatGPT Integration is a project that combines the power of technology and gardening to help individuals grow their plants more effectively.
 The project is built using a microcontroller and a soil sensor, which measures the temperature and humidity levels of the soil.
 Based on this information, the project prompts ChatGPT to provide helpful tips to the user on how to take care of their plants.